Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Fresh herbs are optional; however, you can top your cauliflower curry with cilantro (fresh coriander leaves) or fresh flat-leaf parsley.

-Cut the cauliflower into small florets of the same size and rinse the chickpeas.
+Cut the cauliflower into small bite-size florets of the same size.
+Drain and rinse the chickpeas.
 Set aside.

-Add oil and finely chopped onion to a large pot or dutch oven.
-Fry on low heat for 3 minutes, add grated garlic and ginger and fry for another minute.
+Add grated garlic and ginger and fry for another minute.

-Add curry powder, cumin, red pepper flakes, ground coriander, turmeric powder, and black pepper, and toast the spices while stirring for about a minute until you can smell their fragrant aroma.
+Now, add curry powder, cumin, red pepper flakes, ground coriander, and turmeric powder, and toast the spices while stirring for about a minute until you can smell their fragrant aroma.

-Simmer and stir for a few more minutes, then turn the heat off, and add the garam masala.
+When you’ve reached your desired consistency, turn the heat off and stir in the optional sugar and garam masala.
 Taste and adjust for salt and spices.

 Serving suggestions

-- Tomato cucumber salad: an easy side dish that brings crisp and freshness to your curry
+- Tomato cucumber salad: an easy side dish that brings crispiness and freshness to your curry

 - Shirazi salad: this Mediterranean salad is beautifully paired with curry and flatbread